SananR/JustOnTime/doc/sprint0/PB.md

 completing registration.

-6. As a registered customer, I want to be able to update my personal information, so that my information remains accurate at all times.
+6. As a registered customer, I want to be able to update my personal information, so that my information remains accurate at all times.<br/>
 Persona(s): Alex, Robert
 - Verify that the customer can click a button to move to their profile page.
 - Verify that the profile page provides options to edit their first and last name.